valorad/wcnexus-venture-posts/content/posts/Let's Install Rancher With Traefik Ingress From Scratch and Deploy a Micro-service.en.md

 # Let's Install Rancher With Traefik Ingress From Scratch and Deploy a Micro-service
 ![Cover](https://i.imgur.com/wqlpDhI.png)

+This note will describe how to install Rancher with Traefik ingress on a single-node Kubernetes Cluster, on an Arch Linux VM, on our local environment.

 Quick terminologies:

 [Rancher][WhyRancher]: A Kubernetes orchestration platform.
 With Rancher, you can manage multiple Kubernetes clusters easily.
 There are also tons of well-made applications on the platform ready to deploy at once.

 [Traefik Proxy][TraefikWelcome]: A smart edge router that automatically configures reverse proxy to the services in your containers.
 Traefik supports normal Docker containers or complex platforms like Kubernetes.

-We will install Rancher with Traefik ingress on a single-node Kubernetes Cluster, on an Arch Linux VM, on our local environment.

 I will also try to provide installation command lines for other Linux distributions as possible.